13.11.2024

 Harrogate1931

-In just over seven weeks, we will be welcoming members to our Annual Conference at the Harrogate Convention Centre.
+In just over a fortnight, we will be welcoming members to our Annual Conference at the Harrogate Convention Centre.
 But it is not the first time that podiatrists have gathered in Harrogate.

 The Sixth Provincial Convention of the Incorporated Society of Chiropodists opened at the Hotel Majestic, Harrogate, on Thursday 24 September 1931 and ran for three days.
 It was was clearly an important occasion and one that was regarded as a great opportunity for establishing and strengthening professional connections, for while The Chiropodist reported that the Convention opened officially at 7.00pm,